Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Virtual teams can gain control over such misrepresentations by recording meetings and distributing the recordings, or by including in meeting minutes not only the usual decisions and actions items, but also any representations made by those in attendance.
 Either technique helps achieve the "closed loop" that deters misrepresentation in co-located teams.

 To decrease vulnerability, virtual teams must enhance connections between their members, which requires time and resources, and — most important — conscious, purposeful attention.
-First in this series Go to top Top Next issue: Stalking the Elephant in the Room: I Next Issue
+Communication Traps for Virtual Teams: I First issue in this series Go to top Top Next issue: Stalking the Elephant in the Room: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info